airbytehq/airbyte/docs/connector-development/config-based/record-selector.md

 If the root of the response is a json object representing a single record, the record can be extracted and wrapped in an array.

-For example,

-Given a response body of the form
+For example, given a response body of the form

 ```json
 {